como-conectar-dos-arduino-por-bus-i2c

 How to connect two Arduino by I2C bus

-The communication bus is one of the best alternatives to connect devices to each other.
+The I2C bus is one of the best alternatives for connecting devices together.
 As we have seen in many posts, a large number of devices use I2C to communicate with Arduino.

-But the I2C bus is not only useful for communicating with all kinds of sensors, we can also use it to connect two or more microprocessors using only two wires for communication.
+But the I2C bus is not only useful for communicating with all kinds of sensors; we can also use it to connect two or more microprocessors using just two wires for communication.

-What can this be used for?
-Well, for many things.
-The most typical is to connect different microprocessors, such as combining an ESP8266/ESP32 + Arduino, or Raspberry Pi + Arduino in a project.
+What could this be useful for?
+Many things.
+The most typical is connecting different microprocessors, for example, combining an ESP8266/ESP32 + Arduino, or Raspberry Pi + Arduino in a project.

-It may also be the case that in a project we need more pins than we have available, although we could consider alternatives such as using multiplexers or other types of boards such as a mega.
+It could also be that in a project we need more pins than we have available, although we could consider alternatives like using multiplexers or a different board like a Mega.

-Finally, it is also useful when we are short of computing power.
-For example, in the case of one or several subsystems that require monitoring at high frequency, and periodically pass the data to a hierarchically superior processor.
+Finally, it is also useful when we are short on computing power.
+For example, in the case of one or several subsystems that require high-frequency monitoring and periodically pass the data to a hierarchically superior processor.

-In any case, connecting microprocessors by I2C communication bus is a very interesting and useful option, potentially, we could set up a network of up to 127 processors!
-So let’s get to it!
+In any case, connecting microprocessors via the I2C bus is a very interesting and useful option.
+Potentially, we could set up a network of up to 127 processors!
+So, let’s get to it!

-Actually, the connection is very simple.
-We simply power the power (5V and GND) of both Arduinos, and the two I2C pins (SDA, SCL) of Arduinos to the SDA and SCL pins of the other.
+The connection is actually very simple.
+We simply power the supply (5V and GND) of both Arduinos, and connect the two I2C pins (SDA, SCL) from each Arduino to the SDA and SCL pins of the other.

 arduino-conectar-i2c

-In the case of powering both Arduinos by micro USB, disconnect Vcc between them and leave only GND as a common voltage reference.
+If powering both Arduinos via micro USB, disconnect Vcc between them and leave only GND as a common voltage reference.

-On the other hand, if any of the devices operates at different voltages (for example, 5V and 3.3), you will need to interpose a level shifter in between as we saw in this post.
+On the other hand, if any of the devices operates at different voltages (for example, 5V and 3.3V), you will need to place a level shifter adapter in between, as we saw in this post.

-Keep in mind that the I2C bus is intended to operate over short distances, typically 20-30 cm maximum.
-Although there are I2C bus expanders that use crossed cables (similar to UART over RS485) that can achieve more than 300 m.
+Keep in mind that the I2C bus is designed to work over short distances, typically a maximum of 20-30 cm.
+However, there are I2C bus extenders that use twisted-pair cables (similar to UART over RS485) that can achieve over 300 m.

-Finally, the I2C bus requires Pull-Up resistors.
-The Arduinos have internal resistors, but they are of low authority (high value).
-If you have communication problems, try reducing the length of the cables or adding external resistors of 4K7.
+Finally, the I2C bus needs pull-up resistors.
+Arduinos have internal resistors, but they are weak (high value).
+If you have communication problems, try reducing the cable length or adding external 4K7 resistors.

 As for the code, it is also quite simple.
-In the I2C bus, one of the devices acts as Master and can send information to the Slaves.
+In the I2C bus, one of the devices acts as the Master and can send information to the Followers.

-The Slaves cannot initiate communication with the Master (that’s why they are called Slaves), but the Master can request information from a Slave and receive it.
+Followers cannot initiate communication with the Master (that’s why they are called Followers), but the Master can request information from a Follower and the Follower can send it.

-As an example, we are simply going to send and receive a ‘long’ variable, which in Arduino has a length of 4 bytes, and is a good example for sending variables of more than one byte.
+As an example, we will simply send and receive a ‘long’ variable, which in Arduino has a length of 4 bytes and is a good example for sending variables larger than one byte.

 #include "Wire.h"